click to enlargeA History of Argentine Tango and the Evolution of Its Styles

 The Orillero-Liso Split

-The Development of Salon Tango
+The Development of Tango de Salon

 Clubs de Barrios and the Emergence of Club/Milonguero